boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 * `minimal_nanotez_per_byte` = 1000 nanotez per bytes=

 #### Setting fees
 By default, operations are created using the minimal operation fees specified above.
-If the operation is not confirmed within 60 blocks of being broadcast, the operation will be dropped from the mempool.
-If this happens, the operation must be created and broadcast again but with a higher baker fee.
+If the operation is not confirmed within sixty blocks of being broadcast, the operation is dropped from the mempool.
+If this happens, the operation should be forged and injected again, but with a higher baker fee.

 ## Contract Requirements
 * The contract keeps track of its current `status` that can be used to determine which entrypoint can be called.
 The initial status is set to `AWAITING_FUNDING`.
 The possible statuses are: `AWAITING_FUNDING`, `OPEN`, `EXPIRY`, `CUST_CLOSE`, `CLOSED`.